a00908270/masterthesis/thesis.md

 ##### Worker nodes

-Worker nodes execute tasks from the manager nodes and notifies them about the current state of its tasks.\cite{dock-swarm}
+Worker nodes execute tasks from the manager nodes and notify them about the current state of its tasks.\cite{dock-swarm}

 ##### Load balancing & DNS